CS Placement Test Information 2019

 This memo will tell you something about what you can expect on the Placement Test.

 The programming part will be in Java.
 You will bring a CD or flash drive with you that contains the solution to the Sample Programming Problem.
 Your solution will be graded separately from the written part.
 In your solution to the Sample Problem, you will demonstrate good use of the concepts of classes, interfaces, graphical user interfaces, file reads, and methods.
 Your programming solution will need to achieve a 90%.
 You must use Java 8 for your code.
-You may not use Packages.
+You may not create a Package for your code.
 You may not use JavaFX.
 You can find useful information on the Foundations of Computer Science web page.